Introduction to Configuring ADF Faces

 default JSF configuration elements, JDeveloper also automatically adds the

-following to the web.xml
+following to the web.xml file for you:

 ·